Updates: August 2024

 • Contractual terms: review the terms of service, especially regarding data rights, intellectual property, the geographic location of data and any liability clauses

 • Cost analysis: understand the total cost of the tool, including support and computational charges.
-It is advisable that you agree to a fixed cost to avoid any unexpected expenditure
+It is advisable you agree to a fixed cost to avoid any unexpected expenditure

-• Long-term planning: consider the long-term viability and support of the vendor and put in place a regular review process to establish business need and purpose, as well as an exit plan is required
+• Long-term planning: consider the long-term viability and support of the vendor and put in place a regular review process to establish business need and purpose, as well as an exit plan if required

 Implementation and usage: